AlexisTessier/vibrato-bdd/README.md

 * **table**

 	If you want to specify a larger piece of data you can use the function returned by given(), when(), then(), and() or but() to set them.
 It works like the examples function.
-First function call is to set the field name, them each line represents an entry.
+First function call is to set the fields names, them each line represents an entry.
 The datas will be passed just before the next callback in the step definition as an Array of objects.

 	Note that if you don't indicate any entry, the fields names will be treated as lines of a text.